• Skip to main content

 Aranjuez is a beautiful town located on the banks of the Tagus River near its confluence with the Jarama River.

-The town is known for its stunning Royal Palace of Aranjuez, which was built in the 16th century and is surrounded by beautiful gardens.
-Visitors can explore the palace and gardens, which are part of the Aranjuez cultural landscape that earned UNESCO World Heritage status, and take a stroll through the charming streets of the town.
+The town is known for its stunning Royal Palace of Aranjuez.
+It was built in the 16th century and is surrounded by beautiful gardens.
+Visitors can explore the palace and gardens.
+They are part of the Aranjuez cultural landscape that earned UNESCO World Heritage status, and take a stroll through the charming streets of the town.

 Other things to do in Aranjuez include taking a boat ride on the River Tagus and trying the local dish, espárragos de Aranjuez (asparagus).